roast-cms/link-tool/README.md

 This an example using React framework, however, the idea would be the same in any kind of project (both on server and on the browser):

-1. Make an XHR (or fetch) request to `link-tool` service with the key (must be a short string) as a URL path and any parameters sent as a query.
+1. Make an XHR (or fetch) request to `link-tool` service with the key (must be a string) as a URL path and any parameters sent as a query.
 2. Wait for response.
 3. Use the response to create link in the returned HTML (though this could be any language your app is built in).